 The bill aims to make technical corrections to Title 18 of the Arkansas Code concerning property.
 It specifically amends Arkansas Code 18-11-110(d) to clarify the criminal offense related to land ownership by prohibited foreign-party-controlled businesses.
 The amendment changes the language to state that a business entity that violates this section is guilty of an unclassified felony, punishable by up to two years' imprisonment or a fine of $15,000, or both.

-Additionally, the bill reenacts definitions in Arkansas Code 18-11-802(8)(B) and (C) regarding "significant interest" and "substantial control" in the context of foreign ownership of agricultural land.
-The reenactment corrects reference errors by changing mentions of "subdivision (5)(A)" to "subdivision (5)" and clarifies the criteria for determining interests held by parties acting in concert or individually.
-The bill also includes a section outlining the legislative intent, ensuring that it does not repeal any acts passed during the regular session of the Ninety-Fifth General Assembly and that it only makes technical changes to the Arkansas Code.
+Additionally, the bill reenacts sections 18-11-802(8)(B) and (C) to correct reference errors regarding the definitions of "significant interest" and "substantial control" in relation to foreign ownership of agricultural land.
+The new language clarifies the conditions under which interests held by parties acting in concert or in the aggregate are considered significant.
+The bill also includes a section that outlines the legislative intent, ensuring that the enactment does not repeal any acts passed during the regular session of the Ninety-Fifth General Assembly and emphasizes that the changes are technical rather than substantive.

 Statutes affected: